 1. Public Bus

 Busses are one of the most affordable ways to travel within South Island cities.
 Each bus follows a specific route and passengers can jump on/off at stops along the way.
-You can buy tickets with cash on board, but fares are cheaper if you get a bus card beforehand.
+You can usually buy tickets with cash on board, although fares are cheaper if you get a bus card beforehand.

 Bee Card: You can use your Bee Card for public transport in Queenstown, Nelson, Dunedin and Invercargill.
 Talk about useful!
 There’s an app to find your route, or alternatively check out Orbus planner online.